gkz/domdocs/_entries/prepend.md

 polyfill: true
 ---

-Prepend nodes to the end of a node's child list.
+Prepend one or more nodes to the end of a node's child list.

 {% highlight javascript %}
 node.prepend(nodes);